 Our eye doctors at Professional VisionCare will do a thorough check of your vision to make sure your glasses or contact lenses are still providing you with your clearest vision.

 You'll be asked to read from a basic eye chart, which tests your eyesight at various distances.
 We'll also check carefully for conditions such as astigmatism, nearsightedness, and farsightedness, which can severely harm the clarity of your vision.
 This procedure involves having you look through a series of lenses, and you'll need to give feedback on which ones give the clearest vision.
 With the aid of a retinoscope, we'll measure how light focuses on your retina with each of the different lenses.

 These tests, among others, provide us with the information needed to check your eye health and issue an accurate prescription.

 Just like the rest of our bodies, our eyes begin to weaken as we age.
 There are a number of common age-related eye conditions such as presbyopia, cataracts, and age-related macular degeneration that can begin to affect your vision and your daily life.
 While some of these conditions are more of an inconvenience, others could lead to vision loss and dependency.

 In addition to regular yearly eye exams, it is important to be aware of any changes in your eye health and vision.
 Also know your potential risk factors as well as your family ocular and medical history.
 Over half of the vision loss worldwide is preventable with proper treatment and care.

-Safeguard your vision by booking your eye exam with Professional VisionCare in Lewis Center today.
+Safeguard your vision by booking your eye exam with Professional VisionCare today.